JoaKing08/Town-Of-Us-Mira-JK/README.md

 # Apocalypse
 Apocalypse is a new faction to Neutral roles.\
 The goal of the Apocalypse is to reach majority with no other killers left alive.\
-All of the Apocalypse roles are in the same faction, and win together.\
+If `Apocalypse Works Together` option is turned on, all of the Apocalypse roles are in the same faction, and win together.\
 All of the Apocalypse roles have a goal to reach, after which they transform into a stronger version of itself.\
-To the Apocalypse roles belong: Baker, Famine, Berserker, War, Plaguebearer, Pestilence, Soul Collector and Death.
+To the Apocalypse roles belong: Baker, Famine, Berserker, War, Plaguebearer, Pestilence, Reaper and Death.

 -----------------------
 # Role Explanations